from sympy import *

 26.1 Introduction

 The circuit shown above is an elliptic function low pass filter.
 The design of elliptic filters is somewhat complex and usually involves the use of tables found in filter design handbooks.
-The symbolic solution of the network equations takes about 2 hours on a i3 machine.
-Initially I was thinking that a symbolic solution of the equations and the use of SciPy’s filter functions, I could derive the element values for active elliptic filters.
+The symbolic solution of the network equations takes about 2 hours on my i3 laptop.
+A symbolic solution can be obtained in a few seconds by running this notebook in Google’s Colab, see Appendix C. Initially I was thinking that with a symbolic solution of the equations and the use of SciPy’s filter functions to obtain the pole and zero locations, I could derive the element values for active elliptic filters.
 But since the subject of this book is MNA and not filter design, only the analysis of the filter is described.

 26.2 Circuit description